 Students come to classrooms with all sorts of misconceptions regarding learning.
-One of them is that:
+Some of them are:

-When I ask my teenage (intermediate) students who are fluent in English to explain how they study the language, they usually say that they have never studied English.
-This sounds strange, but it is true.
-They’ve been immersed into the English language and culture for years watching Cartoon network when they were very young, and later on watching films on some other popular English/American channels (films were not dubbed into Serbian!), playing games and chatting with their foreign friends, reading e-books, listening to music on the Net… They’ve picked up the language as they’ve been exposed on a daily basis since a very early age to many Englishes (varieties/ dialects/accents).
+When I ask my teenage (intermediate level) students who are fluent in English to explain to other students how they study the language, they usually say that they have never studied English.
+This could sound strange, but it is true.
+They’ve been immersed into the English language and culture for years watching Cartoon network when they were very young, and later on watching films on some other popular English/American channels (films were not dubbed into Serbian!), playing games and chatting with their foreign friends, reading e-books, listening to music on the Net… They’ve picked up the language as they have been exposed to many Englishes (varieties/ dialects/accents) on a daily basis since a very early age.

 It is really amazing teaching English to a new generation of students who acquire the language without learning its grammar rules first.
-Mastering English in reverse order – by starting with learning grammar rules first and practising language by using textbooks/workbooks – is more difficult, but still a common way of learning/teaching a foreign language in many schools all over the world even today.
+Mastering English in reverse order – by starting with learning grammar rules first and practising language by using coursebooks/ workbooks – is more difficult, but still a common way of learning/ teaching a foreign language in many schools all over the world even today.

 Moving beyond the intermediate learning plateau to more advanced levels of language proficiency requires much more work and effort.